benrosenberg/group_spotify_analysis/README.md

 1. unzip the zip folder
 2. in the unzipped folder, delete all the files except for the stream history files, which are of the form `StreamingHistoryX.json` where `X` is a number from `0` to `n` if you have `n+1` files. note: the reason we ask you to delete everything except the stream history is that some of the data is personal (e.g., payment information etc.)
 3. re-zip this folder and name the zip file `firstname_lastname.zip`

-### if you have no idea what github is...
-if you have no idea what github is then:

 4. email that newly created zip folder to  benjaminrosenberg42 (at) gmail (dot) com

-we'll do the legwork for you.

-### if you do know what github is
-otherwise...

-4. fork the repo and put your zip file in the `zips` folder
+we'll do the legwork for you and include your spotify data in the analysis anonymously.
-5. make a pull request from your branch with the comment "data submission"

 pull requests will be reviewed promptly and then the data will be added to our dataset for use in analysis.